Hôtel de Ville station

-Hôtel de Ville (/fr/, literally "City Hall") is a rapid transit station on lines 1 and 11 of the Paris Métro.
-It is named after the nearby Hôtel de Ville de Paris (City Hall) and is located within the fourth arrondissement of Paris.
+Hôtel de Ville (/fr/, literally "City Hall") is a rapid transit station on lines 1 and 11 of the Paris Metro.
+It is named after the nearby Hôtel de Ville (City Hall) and is located within the fourth arrondissement of Paris.

 History

 Hôtel de Ville is one of the eight original stations opened as part of the first stage of line 1 between Porte de Vincennes and Porte Maillot on 19 July 1900.
 The line 11 platforms opened as part of the original section of the line from Châtelet to Porte des Lilas on 28 April 1935.
 During the same decade, the platforms of line 1 were extended to 105 metres to cater for 7-car trains which ultimately did not materialise.

 A plaque near the platforms of line 1 marks the 50th anniversary of the strike organised by 3,000 employees of the Compagnie du chemin de fer métropolitain de Paris (CMP), the operator of the métro then, on 16 August 1944 against the Nazis during the occupation of Paris and was triggered by the French Forces to liberate the capital.